BloomTech-Labs/CS10-Developer-Profiles/backend/Backend.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - API can be accessed at [http://localhost:5000/api/](http://localhost:5000/api/).
 See API documentation for more information.

+### `yarn seed`

+Seeds local development database with mock data records for testing.
+Raw data can be found in `./backend/api/data`.

 ### `yarn server`

 Runs the server in development mode.
 Nodemon will cause the page to reload if you make edits.